leozdgao/PSPMS/README.md

 Single Page Application(SPA) for my team projects management sites.

-- Use grunt to manage my file structure.
+- Use Grunt to manage my file structure.

+- Use Karma for unit test

 - Use MongoDB(Mongoose) for data storage